Fethore/LibGDX/README.md

 # Ophelia GL
 Expansions on the LibGDX Framework.
 This is build on top of the LibGDX Framework.
-Detail in how to add to your project coming soon!
+Details on how to install and use coming soon!